hlascelles/samudra/pages/projects.md

   image_fullwidth: landingpage_image.jpg
 widgets:
 - url:
+  image: elmar.jpg
+  title: Collaboration with ELMAR
+  location: England, UK
+  dates: Since Mar 2021
+  text: Ecological Landfill Mining And Recycling (ELMAR) is a non-profit.
+- url:
+  image: pes.jpg
+  title: Collaboration with Premier Enviro Solutions
+  location: Freetown, Sierra Leone
+  dates: Since Feb 2021
+  text: Premier Enviro Solutions is a social enterprise with a mission to provide innovative, sustainable and affordable waste management solutions.
+I am helping them with projects related to processing plastic waste into building blocks, and safe disposal of medical waste.
+- url:
   image: lawma.jpg
   title: Collaboration with LAWMA
   location: Lagos, Nigeria
   dates: Since Jan 2021
-  text: LAWMA (Lagos Waste Management Authority) is developing a new waste management system for Lagos, a city of more than 22 million people.
-I am exploring technologies, partnerships and funding mechanisms that could be appropriate for this context.
+  text: Lagos Waste Management Authority (LAWMA) is developing a new waste management strategy for Lagos, a city of more than 22 million people.
+I am advising them on technologies, partnerships and funding mechanisms that could be appropriate for this city.
 - url:
   image: pyro-degrade.jpg
   title: Collaboration with Pyro-degrade Energy
   location: Nairobi, Kenya
   dates: Since Jan 2021
-  text: Pyro-degrade Energy developed technology to process plastic waste into pyrolysis oil - an affordable fuel that can be used instead of diesel.
-This fuel is environmentally friendly due to its low sulfur content.
+  text: Pyro-degrade Energy is a startup that developed a technology to produce pyro-diesel from plastic waste.
+Pyro-diesel is an environmentally friendly diesel substitute - it is almost sulphur free and has a low carbon footprint.
 I am helping them with fundraising for their first industrial scale plant.
 - url:
   image: gikoko.jpg
   title: Consulting for Gikoko Kogyo Indonesia
   location: Jakarta, Indonesia
   dates: Jan-Feb 2021
-  text: I helped with greenhouse gas emissions reductions calculations to evaluate a municipal solid waste infrastructure building project involving multiple technologies.
+  text: I helped with greenhouse gas emissions reduction calculations to evaluate a municipal solid waste infrastructure project involving multiple technologies.
 The proposed project included waste sorting and shredding machinery powered by in-house refuse-derived fuel, an anaerobic digestion system and other technologies.
 - url:
   image: green-worms.jpg
   title: Collaboration with Green Worms
   location: Kerala, India
   dates: Dec 2020 - Jan 2021
   text: Green Worms introduce waste collection services in small coastal towns in India.
-I am helping them with developing external communications strategy.
-My goals are to improve their engagement with stakeholders and to assist with initiating collaborations with organisations outside India.
+I was helping them with developing external communications strategy.
+My goals were to improve their engagement with stakeholders and to assist with initiating collaborations with organisations outside India.
 - url:
   image: forbi.jpg
   title: Collaboration with Forbi Perise Eyong Nyosai
   location: Buea, Cameroon
   dates: Sep-Dec 2020
   text: Forbi's goal was to kickstart a PET bottle collection scheme in schools in Buea, Cameroon to both increase the plastic recycling rate in the country and to educate kids about waste related challenges.
-I helped Forbi with writing the project proposal, making a budget and the application process.
+I helped Forbi with writing the project proposal, making a budget and with the application process.
 ---

 <hr style="height:1px; visibility:hidden;" />